 Keeping Cherries Healthy

 It’s not too hard to ruin the nutritional benefits of fresh cherries by using a few to top a decadent sundae or baking them into a high-fat, high-calorie birthday cake.
 To complement the good nutrition that cherries offer, serve them with other fresh foods that are packed with vitamins and minerals.
-For example, toss pitted cherries into a fresh fruit salad, mix them into morning oatmeal, stir them into a sauce to top lean pork chops, or just eat them straight out of the bag as a snack.
+For example, toss pitted cherries into a fresh fruit salad, mix them into morning oatmeal, stir them into a sauce to top lean pork chops, or just eat them straight out of the bag as a snack, after washing them, of course.
 A strength of bing cherries is their versatility, so pair them with both sweet and savory foods to enjoy their nutritional benefits right along with their flavor.